Occasionally, you may need to cancel a transaction, for instance, if the item is broken or you made a mistake when listing it.

 Cancel a transaction

-When you need to cancel a transaction, it's generally a good practice to first contact your buyer to let the buyer know you're canceling the transaction and why.
+When you need to cancel a transaction, it's a good practice to first let the buyer know you're canceling it and why.

 You can cancel a transaction:

 Even if your buyer has already paid for the item

 You won't be able to cancel a transaction if: